SUNY + OCC Foreign Language Requirements

 Three (3) credits of a language at the intermediate II (202) level as per placement policy and three (3) credits of general electives or,

 Students may apply three (3) to six (6) credits of English as a second language (ESL) towards their foreign language requirements at OCC.
-Transferred credits must meet the Modern Language Department’s approval.
+Transferred credits must meet the World Language Department’s approval.